PhilippeCarphin/INF8480_TP2/Readme.md

 prepare_local : Stars rmiregistry, starts LDAP, starts a dispatcher and starts a server all on the local machine.

-Right now, prepare_local also calls prepare_distant_rpi on the distant machine over ssh

 To keep the processes going, both scripts end with a read.
-We need to press enter once to terminate the remote process, and once again to terminate the local process.
+They can be terminated by pressing ENTER.

 Test
 ----

-Once the preparation is done, the processes must keep running.
-We need to open another terminal window and run test.sh.
+In another terminal window and run test.sh.

+Our local terminal will show output from LDAP, dispatcher and server.

-Our first terminal window will show the output of both the remote machine and the local machine.
+Our remote terminal will show output from Server on the remote machine.